Forbidden Planet: Production

 The screenplay by Irving Block and Allen Adler, written in 1952, was originally titled Fatal Planet.
 The later screenplay draft by Cyril Hume renamed the film Forbidden Planet, because this was believed to have greater box-office appeal.
 Block and Adler's drama took place in the year 1976 on the planet Mercury.
 An Earth expedition headed by John Grant is sent to the planet to retrieve Dr. Adams and his daughter Dorianne, who have been stranded there for twenty years.
-From then on, its plot is roughly the same as that of the completed film, though Grant is able to rescue both Adams and his daughter and escape the invisible monster stalking them.
+In this version, there is no Krell or a monster from the id.
+The invisible ape-like beast simply appears to be a native of Mercury.
+Hume's first story outline from November 1952 fleshed out and rewrote much of the original concept.

 The film sets for Forbidden Planet were constructed on a Metro-Goldwyn-Mayer (MGM) sound stage at its Culver City film lot and were designed by Cedric Gibbons and Arthur Lonergan.
 The film was shot entirely indoors, with all the Altair IV exterior scenes simulated using sets, visual effects, and matte paintings.
+As the art director of the film, Lonergan took the liberty to build sets that were much larger than the budget allowed.
+The sets were already half done when the budget department found out, too late to do anything about it.

-A full-size mock-up of roughly three-quarters of the starship was built to suggest its full width of 170 ft (51 m).
+A full-sized mock-up of roughly three-quarters of the starship was built to suggest its full width of 170 ft (51 m).
 The starship was surrounded by a huge, painted cyclorama featuring the desert landscape of Altair IV; this one set took up all of the available space in one of the Culver City sound stages.
 Principal photography took place from April 18 to late May 1955.